drdk/dr-css-inliner/README.md

 * `-o, --output [string]` - Path to write output to.
 Defaults to `STDOUT`.
 * `-w, --width [value]` - Determines the width of the viewport.
 Defaults to 1200.
 * `-h, --height [value]` - Determines the above-the-fold height.
 Defaults to the actual document height.
+* `-r, --required [string]` - Force inclusion of required selectors in the form of a comma-separated selector string.
+Defaults to no required selectors.
 * `-m, --match-media-queries` - Omit media queries that don't match the defined width.

 ##### Examples: